Charity client: Meningitis Now

 - Trust fundraising audit: This three-day piece of work involved a detailed review of the charity’s fundraising performance, strengths, weaknesses and opportunities.
 The review included a brief look at the other income streams and at the wider organisational issues to address in order to take their trust fundraising to the next level.
 The resulting report included detailed recommendations.

-- Interim Trust Fundraising Manager: Following on from the audit, Sarah was invited to interim manage Meningitis Now’s trust work over a six-month period, to implement the recommendations outlined in her report.
+- Interim Trust Fundraising Manager: Following on from the audit, Sarah was invited to interim manage Meningitis Now’s trust fundraising over a six-month period, to implement the recommendations outlined in her report.
 This involved recruiting, training and managing a Trust Fundraiser and several fundraising volunteers, writing funding applications and reports, speaking with and meeting funders and prospective trust supporters.
 Over this time I worked with the team to put the right foundations and processes in place to improve the charity’s trust fundraising performance and increase income; these database and data ‘cleaning’ work, funding research, stewardship, better reporting on income and activities and improving the quality of funding applications, producing meaningful This, along with an increased investment in thanking and stewarding trust supporters, paid off and over time, we saw some great results.
 Our biggest success was in successfully securing a grant of £480,000 from the Lottery.

 - Interim Events Fundraising Manager: Once a full-time, inhouse Trust Fundraiser was in post, I was asked to interim line-manage the Events Fundraising Team for a period of three months.
 Events is a major area for Meningitis Now and, at the time, was bringing in around £1 million of income each year.
 Most of the team were based remotely, including in Scotland and Northern Ireland and worked with supporters in their region to raise funds for the charity through supporter-led and charity fundraising events.
 Remote staff struggled to feel part of the main organisation, relationships with colleagues in other departments needed strengthening and the team were working hard but were struggling with unmanageable workloads and competing priorities.
 Starting with a two-day team away, I worked with the team to develop a three year strategy, with a month by month action plan.
 We worked together to improve our time management and everyone ‘dropped’ at least one non essential activity or areas of work.
 By the end of the financial year we had exceeded our income target and the team were managing their time better, working to clear goals and raising more funds.